SnailWalkerYC/SnailWalkerYC.github.io/about.md

 For more details, you can see my resume from [here](https://github.com/SnailWalkerYC/SnailWalkerYC.github.io/blob/master/SDE_AI_YuChen.pdf).

 ### Likes
-- Listening to music: classical music; rapping
+- Listening to music: classical music; rapping (both old school and trap, prefer old school)
+- Self-driving tour: drive from Bay Area to Yosmite, Lake Tahoe, Los Angelos(through California 1) all by meself.